 Monroe's functional classification system categorizes all public roadways to provide for a context-sensitive network that balances local access and regional connectivity.
 Higher classified roadways prioritize safe and efficient through travel, while lower classified roads are designed to provide access to the adjacent land uses.
 The naming convention used in Monroe's functional classification system has been amended as shown below to better align with the federal functional classification system.
-Being able to clearly align with the federal functional classification system is important for the City to qualify for federal funding that is reserved for arterial and collector street projects.
+Being able to clearly align with the federal functional classification system.
+Being able to clearly align with the federal and collector street projects.
 Functional Classification will be periodically reviewed and updated as changes occur in the transportation network.